 The ICR cannot consider complaints that have not gone through the procedure set out in this document.
-If you want the ICR to consider your complaint, you must write to them, or send them an audio tape or CD, within four weeks of receiving our Chief Executive's reply.
+If you want the ICR to consider your complaint, this must be done within four weeks of receiving our Chief Executive's reply.